 But are their supplements decent quality?
 How do their supplements perform in independent laboratory tests?

 In this article we’ll review some BulkSupplements formulations, as well as some third-party tests of their products, and give our opinion on whether BulkSupplements is a great option for cheap supplements, or whether the brand is sacrificing quality in their efforts to maintain industry-leading prices.

 One notable aspect of BulkSupplements’ site is the impressive variety.
-They sell over 100 herb extracts alone, and that category is just one subset of their Herbal Supplements offerings.
+The brand sells over 100 herbal extracts alone (163 at the time of updating this article), and that category is just one subset of the Herbal Supplements section of their site.

-The saying “you get what you pay for” rings true when it comes to the quality of most BulkSupplements formulations.
-Let’s look at a couple of examples.
+The saying “you get what you pay for” rings true when it comes to the quality of most BulkSupplements formulations in our opinion.
+We'll analyze a few examples below.

-Their cinnamon extract product uses the cheaper and most toxic form of cinnamon called Cassia Cinnamon (Cinnamomum Cassia).
-We published a whole review breaking down the different types of cinnamon and concluding which is the best cinnamon for health, but the important thing to know is that Cassia Cinnamon is high in a compound called coumarin which is toxic to humans even at moderate doses found in food and supplements.
+Their Cinnamon Bark Extract uses the cheapest and most toxic form of cinnamon called Cassia Cinnamon (Cinnamomum Cassia).
+We published an entire review breaking down the different types of cinnamon and concluding which is the best cinnamon for health, and an important takeaway was that Cassia Cinnamon is high in a compound called coumarin which is toxic to humans even at moderate doses found in food and supplements.